brianops1/OSCMidi/README.md

 Python

+(you would enter these into a cmd prompt, might be easier to look up "pip install")

 pip install python-osc
-(you would enter this into a cmd prompt, might be easier to look up "pip install")

 pip install pygame